anushkaa-02/Microsoft_Azure/Cloud_computing.md

 # Cloud computing:
-- It is a delivery of computing services like servers, storage, databases, networking, software, analytics and intelligence- over the internet.
+- Cloud computing is a technology that enables users to access and utilize computing resources such as servers, storage, databases, and software over the internet, rather than owning and maintaining physical hardware and software.
+It offers scalability, flexibility, and cost-efficiency, allowing organizations and individuals to easily scale their IT infrastructure.

 ---
 ### Key Characteristics: